npiegdon/desktop-saver/readme.txt

 DesktopSaver 2.0.3:

-- Extra-long filenames are now truncated in the history list view.
+CHG: Extra-long filenames are now truncated in the history list view.

-- Unicode desktop icon names and profile names are now supported.
+NEW: Unicode desktop icon names and profile names are now supported.
     (Remaining profile history from previous versions will be silently backed up and upgraded.)

 ------------------------------------------------------------------------------

 DesktopSaver 2.0.2:

-- Converted project files to use Microsoft Visual C++ 2005 Express Edition.
+CHG: Converted project files to use Microsoft Visual C++ 2005 Express Edition.

-- Updated the NSIS script to make the installer's attempt at stopping any running instances of DesktopSaver much more graceful and cross-platform.
+CHG: Updated the NSIS script to make the installer's attempt at stopping any
+     running instances of DesktopSaver much more graceful and cross-platform.

-- Issue 1467204: Fixed.
-Replaced the WinXP-only call to SHGetFolderPathAndSubDir with the more compatible SHGetFolderPath.
+FIX: Issue 1467204: Fixed.
+Replaced the WinXP-only call to
+     SHGetFolderPathAndSubDir with the more compatible SHGetFolderPath.

 ------------------------------------------------------------------------------

 DesktopSaver 2.0.1:

-- Made a few small changes to how the version number was handled in the source and in the install script.
+CHG: Made a few small changes to how the version number was handled in
+     the source and in the install script.
 Version numbers (while still set by hand) should be more consistent with the versioning scheme being used on the SourceForge page.

-- Made uninstaller attempt to stop any running instances of DesktopSaver in hopes of a cleaner uninstall.
+NEW: Made uninstaller attempt to stop any running instances of DesktopSaver
+     in hopes of a cleaner uninstall.
 (This only works in Windows XP).

-- Made installer attempt to stop any running instances of DesktopSaver in hopes of successfully installing over an old version.
+NEW: Made installer attempt to stop any running instances of DesktopSaver
+     in hopes of successfully installing over an old version.
 (This only works in Windows XP).

-- Added a section to the Installer to "Run after Install".
+NEW: Added a section to the Installer to "Run after Install".

 ------------------------------------------------------------------------------

 DesktopSaver 2.0.0:

-- Rebranded the application "DesktopSaver".
+CHG: Rebranded the application "DesktopSaver".

-- Added "Named Snapshots" feature.
+NEW: Added "Named Snapshots" feature.

-- Added "Poll Speed" and "History Count" options.
+NEW: Added "Poll Speed" and "History Count" options.

-- Added a Nullsoft Install System script.
+NEW: Added a Nullsoft Install System script.

-- Created a .chm help file.

-- Created a new (albeit, amateur) application icon in order to free all assets from proprietary licenses.
+NEW: Created a new (albeit, amateur) application icon in order to free all
+     assets from proprietary licenses.

-- Gave the source a once-over to prepare it as an open source project.
+CHG: Gave the source a once-over to prepare it as an open source project.

-- Made history file write to limited-account writeable location.
+CHG: Made history file write to limited-account writeable location.

 ------------------------------------------------------------------------------

 IconSaver 1.1:

-- Fixed an issue where a new ("initial") history slice wasn't being generated after clearing the history.
+FIX: Fixed an issue where a new ("initial") history slice wasn't being
+     generated after clearing the history.

 ------------------------------------------------------------------------------

 IconSaver 1.0:

-- Initial release.
+NEW: Initial release.

 ------------------------------------------------------------------------------